-No director or executive officer of Fortune, no person or company that is the direct or indirect beneficial owner of or who exercises control or direction over more than 10 percent of Fortune's common shares, and no associate or affiliate of any of the foregoing, has or has had any material interest, direct or indirect, in any transaction during the three most recent financial years or during the current financial year that has materially affected or will materially affect the Company except for Edward Yurkowski, who is a consultant and director for Procon which invested in an equity financing by the Company in 2013, and James Williams, Jr., who became a director in connection with the acquisition by the Company of the assets of the RSM until he resigned on April 23, 2015.
-At the date hereof, Procon is a direct beneficial owner and exercises control or direction over approximately 15% of Fortune's common shares and Mr. Williams is a direct beneficial owner and exercises control or direction over approximately 12% of Fortune's common shares that were issued as partial consideration for the RSM assets.
+No director or executive officer of Fortune, no person or company that is the direct or indirect beneficial owner of or who exercises control or direction over more than 10 percent of Fortune's common shares, and no associate or affiliate of any of the foregoing, has or has had any material interest, direct or indirect, in any transaction during the three most recent financial years or during the current financial year that has materially affected or will materially affect the Company except for Edward Yurkowski, who is a consultant and director for Procon which invested in an equity financing by the Company in 2013.
+At the date hereof, Procon is a direct beneficial owner and exercises control or direction over approximately 12.3% of Fortune's common shares.